jakta-bdi/jakta/README.md

-# Kotlin DSL for BDI multi-agent systems
+# JaKtA (Jason-like Kotlin Agents)

+JaKtA is a Kotlin internal DSL adding support for the definition of BDI agents in the spirit of the well-known Jason language.